reallygoodprogrammer/screenshawty/README.md

 A quick go application for taking a screenshot of a webpage and writing a list of words that appear within the rendered text using playwright-go.
-I use this for scraping visible page data in other projects quickly.
+I use this for scraping visible page data for large sets of urls.

 ## install